Krishna-Gopal-Pathak/Data-Analytics/SQL for Data Analytics/SQL.md

     ```
   - **DOY**             //day of year
     ```bash
-    SELECT EXTRACT(DOW FROM payment_date) AS Year from payment
+    SELECT EXTRACT(DOY FROM payment_date) AS Year from payment
     ```